feaser/canflasherblt/docs/gettingstarted.md

 * CAN transmit identifier: 667h (11-bit)
 * CAN receive identifier: 7E1h (11-bit)

 You can still change these CAN communication settings.
 The only downside is that you need to change this inside the CanFlasherBLT source code.
 Afterwards, you need to rebuild the CanFlasherBLT image from source code and flash it again on the Olimexino STM32F3 board.
-Refer to this [Building](building.md) section for detailed instructions on how to rebuilt the CanFlasherBLT image from source code.
+Refer to the [Building](building.md) section for detailed instructions on how to rebuilt the CanFlasherBLT image from source code.

 One way of changing the CAN communication settings is by editing the `source\gateway.hpp` file and changing the values in one of the `Gateway` class constructors: